EPCCed/dirac-docs/docs/tursa-user-guide/data.md

 Tursa has two different storage systems available:

 * Parallel Lustre file system - for working, high-performance storage
-* Tape archive - for storing large amounts of data that are not currently required for jobs on the system
+* Tape storage - for storing large amounts of data that are not currently required for jobs on the system

 ### Parallel Lustre file system